atil/visibilitygraph/README.md

 - Works strictly on XZ plane

-- Lots of functions are called with float x,y,z parameters and not with Vector3, because passing a struct value this many times really seems to cripple the performance
+- Lots of functions are called with float x,y,z parameters and not with Vector3, because passing a struct value this many times really seems to cripple the performance (doesn't make any sense?)

 - Using AVL tree from : https://code.google.com/archive/p/self-balancing-avl-tree/

+- Polygon intersection is not handled (yet)